nicolasleivab/Crypto-Dashboard/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.